kgish/gishtech.com/README.md

 # GISHTECH.COM

-Welcome to the new-and-improved Gishtech website!
+Welcome to the new-and-improved Gishtech homepage!

-I built this whole site using Ember.js v2.5.0, bootstrap, liquid-fire, velocity.js, random-shuffle and other fun stuff.
+I built this whole website using good old Ember.js, Bootstrap, Liquid-fire, Velocity.js, Random-shuffle and a bunch of other fun stuff.

-For those interested, the real McCoy can be viewed online at [gishtech.com](http://www.gishtech.com).
+For those of you interested, the real McCoy can be viewed online at [gishtech.com](http://www.gishtech.com).

 ![](public/assets/images/screenshot-banner-index.png?raw=true | width=400)

 ## Introduction

-I decided to make this website public and share it on my github.
-That way other people who might be interested in creating a similar website with the amazing [Ember.js Framework](http://emberjs.com) can study for themselves how I did it.
-This is just a simple website really, but with much potential.
+I decided to make this website public by sharing it on my Github.
+That way other people who might be interested in creating a similar website with the amazing [Ember.js Framework](http://emberjs.com) can study and learn for themselves how I did it.

+I'm not claiming that I created the "ideal" Ember.js application.
+Indeed, although I've acquired significant experience under my belt, using it once again was yet another learning experience for me that I'd like to share.
+This is just a simple website really, but built on a firm foundation it has much potential for improvement!

-Maybe by sharing it with others, I can advertise myself as an enthusiastic and eager developer hoping to find potential customers wanting to hire me for full stack development work.
+Maybe by sharing it with others, I can advertise myself as an enthusiastic and eager developer who can provide quality work.
+Reach out and attract potential customers wanting to hire me for full stack development work.
+Fingers crossed.

-And then again, maybe it's just an excuse to show off and fluff my feathers.
-Nothing with being proud, I guess.
+Then again, maybe it's just an excuse to show off and fluff my feathers.
+Nothing wrong with being proud of hard work, I guess.

 ## Installation

-The installation of this website is pretty straight forward:
+First steps first.
+The installation of this website in a development environment is pretty straight forward:

     $ git clone https://github.com/kgish/gishtech.com.git
     $ cd gishtech.com
     $ npm install
     $ ember server

-Running it on a production simply means executing the following build command:
+In order to irun it on a production environment, simply execute the following build command:

     $ ember build --environment=production

-and then ensuring that the `dist` directory is copied or made available.
+and then ensure that the `dist` directory is copied or made available for visitors to the web server.
 So for `apache` you might have:

     DocumentRoot /home/deploy/gishtech/latest/dist